 Pr.
-Laux is an Associate Fellow of the American Institute of Aeronautics and Astronautics.
+Laux is a Fellow of the American Institute of Aeronautics and Astronautics.

 Gabi-Daniel Stancu received his PhD (Dr. rer. nat.) in Physics from University Ernst-Moritz-Arndt, Germany in 2004 and the Habilitation to conduct research (HDR) from University Paris-Sud, France in 2014.
 He joined the plasma group as a postdoctoral researcher in 2007 and he is currently professor at CentraleSupélec, Energy Department and deputy director of EM2C laboratory.
 His present research is devoted to the development of advanced spectroscopic laser diagnostics (UV to Mid-IR spectral domain using femtosecond - CW lasers), the fundamentals of reactive plasmas (e.g. NRP and microwave capillary discharges) and their applications (e.g. plasma assisted combustion, biomedical).